AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fe-ghost_entities-04:

-4. A Convention aspect of Ghost may be only be specified for the declaration of a subprogram, a generic subprogram, a type (including a partial view thereof), an object (or list of objects, in the case of an ``aspect_specification``
+4. A Convention aspect of Ghost may only be specified for the declaration of a subprogram, a generic subprogram, a type (including a partial view thereof), an object (or list of objects, in the case of an ``aspect_specification``